Tuition deposit waived for Aboriginal learners

 A small committee will read or watch your story.
-This committee will then invite you to join them for an in-person conversation so they can learn more about you and your experiences.
+This committee will then invite you to join them for a conversation so they can learn more about you and your experiences.

-Personal story invitations and in-person conversations will be offered 2 times a year – in January, March and May.
+For programs with a fall start, personal story and committee conversation invitations may be offered two times a year – in December and May.
+The personal story conversations for winter intakes may take place in September and April.
 The timing of your invitations will be based on when your completed application was submitted.

 How do I qualify?

-You are considered an Aboriginal applicant if you are a Status Indian/First Nations, Non-Status Indian/First Nations, Métis or Inuit person of Canada.
+You are considered an Aboriginal applicant if you are a First Nation - Status/First Nations, Non-Status, Métis or Inuit person of Canada.